Kerr Black Hole Evaporation and Page Curve: Analytical Calculation for Kerr Black Hole

 \section{Analytical Calculation for Kerr Black Hole}

-The Kerr black hole was first constructed by Kerr in \cite{Kerr:1963ud}.
+The rotating black hole was first constructed by Kerr in \cite{Kerr:1963ud}, called the Kerr black hole in the literature.
 It is an asymptotically flat 4d black hole with a given angular momentum $J$.
 In the Boyer-Lindquist coordinates $(t,\, r,\, \theta,\, \phi)$, the Kerr black hole metric can be written as

 where \be \rho^2 = r^2 + a^2\, \textrm{cos}^2 \theta\, ,\quad \Delta \equiv r^2 + a^2 - 2 M r\, ,\quad a \equiv \frac{J}{M}\, . \ee The metric \eqref{eq:KerrMetric} describes a 4d non-extremal black hole with the angular momentum $J$.
 The outer and the inner horizons are \be r_\pm = M \pm \sqrt{M^2 - a^2}\, , \ee and the corresponding Hawking temperature is \be T_H = \frac{r_+ - r_-}{8 \pi M r_+}\, . \ee The black hole entropy can be computed using the Bekenstein-Hawking formula: \be S_{\textrm{BH}} = 2 \pi M r_+ = 2 \pi M \left(M + \sqrt{M^2 - \frac{J^2}{M^2}} \right)\, . \ee